Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Robotic System

 \subsection{Perception System}

-For our perception, we take an eye-in-hand approach by attaching an Intel Realsense D435 to the roller arm.
-We do not use the depth component of the camera as we align the camera to be pointing down along the world $z$-axis and the distance from the camera to the table is known.
-To detect the pose of the paper, we use simple color detection to segment the paper and then use Shi-Tomasi corner detection \cite{shi1994corner} to obtain the position of the bottom edge.
-An example of the top-down view as well as detected poses produced by the camera can be seen in Fig.~\ref{fig:top_down_seq}.
+For perception, we take an eye-in-hand approach by attaching an Intel Realsense D435 camera to the roller arm.
+We do not use the range output of the camera as it points down along the world $z$-axis and the distance from the camera to the table is known.
+To determine the pose of the paper, we use simple color detection to segment the paper and then use Shi-Tomasi corner detection~\cite{shi1994corner} to obtain the position of the bottom edge.
+Fig.~\ref{fig:top_down_seq} shows an example of the top-down view as well as the poses detected by the vision system.